 Generally, you are free to load a disc from the Bluray DVD drive, load ISO or VIDEO_TS or BMDV folder from the hard drive via Drag-and-drop.
 Or, just click the Add Bluray/DVD button to do so.

 Step 2.
 Custom Profile

 After the Bluray DVD is loaded, you will be presented to choose main/full mode.
-Click OK for Main Mode and you will see MP4 Video comes as the default output for DVD ripping.
+Click OK for Main Mode (Custom Mode for BBC TV shows) and you will see MP4 Video comes as the default output for DVD ripping.
 For better compatibility, I just to click on MP4 Video-Change and make sure H264 is selected for ripping.

 Step 3.
 Rip Bluray DVD to MP4 H264.

 Click the big Convert button to start ripping to MP4.
 As far as I can see, MP4 H264 also works for iTunes, iPhone, iPad and Apple TV.
 But in case, you want a specific profile for your device, go to MP4 Video-Edit and pick up the specific profile.

 To be able to add DVD cover art the ripped MP4 file, we will need a totally free program called Subler and it is fully compatible with macOS Sierra and High Sierra.
 Double click to unzip to reveal the Subler app.
 Move Subler.app to Applications folder if you like or you can just leave it.